MARIA HINOJOSA, HOST:

 HEINEMAN: Well, you do it to the best of your ability.
 I find that governors - that we all have the same challenges, jobs, economy, health care, education.
 You go right down the list.
 And so, there's a common denominator there.
 Now, on some issues, like the new Federal Health Care Law, we are divided, but we try not to let that get in the way of finding solutions where we're all in agreement on education, jobs, whatever it may be.

 So again, I enjoy working with the other governors.
 Most of us try to do that in a very bipartisan way.
 We do it at home.
 We try to do it when we're together as governors.

 HINOJOSA: Nebraska Governor Dave Heineman is the outgoing chair of the National Governors Association.
 He joined us from his office in Lincoln, Nebraska.

 (SOUNDBITE OF MUSIC)

-HINOJOSA: We'll ask the guys in the Barber Shop if they're burning mad.
-That's next on TELL ME MORE from NPR News.
+HINOJOSA: We'll talk with a political science professor who writes about racial politics.
+That's ahead on TELL ME MORE from NPR News.
 I'm Maria Hinojosa.

 (SOUNDBITE OF MUSIC) Transcript provided by NPR, Copyright NPR.